 The Centers for Disease Control and Prevention report that in the United States, an average of 12 teeth (including the wisdom teeth) are lost by the age of 50.
 Also, 26% of adults between 65 and 74 years of age have lost all their teeth.

 Every patient and every situation is different.
 However, when a tooth and the surrounding tissues are numbed with a local anesthetic, you should only expect to feel a bit of pressure, but no pain as the tooth is being loosened from the surrounding tissues and extracted.
-For patients who are apprehensive and for some surgical extractions, our office will discuss our options in dental sedation to provide further relaxation and reduce any sense of discomfort.
+For patients who are apprehensive and for some surgical extractions, our office can refer you to one of our recommended specialists to provide further options in dental sedation.

 While it's normal to feel some tenderness and swelling following an extraction, the degree of these sensations can vary.
 It mostly depends on the complexity of the extraction and the body's response to the procedure.
 We'll recommend or prescribe the appropriate pain medication to help ensure your comfort and give you specific instructions for maximum effectiveness and safety.